-Hi.
-I’m Todd McMeen from Openhill.
-In this video, I’ll share a very effective and credible strategy to build referral alliances with physicians and other fixtures in your community.
+In this post I share the most effective and credible strategy I’ve used in my career to build referral alliances with physicians and other fixtures in your community.
 And your SEO will get a powerful boost in the process.

 There are all sorts of lessons here.
-The travelers created a very intentional plan.
+The travelers created an intentional plan.
 They showed directive leadership; They didn’t survey people to see if and when they wanted a community dinner.
-They set the time and got to work.
+They sensed the need, set the time, and got to work.
 They carved out clear roles and responsibilities which empowered the villagers to move from passive observers to active participants.
 And, they played the law of numbers; even if only five families showed up, the event would have been worthwhile; they weren’t dependent on the whole village attending.
 But the more who attended, the merrier.
 Enough people did come because of perhaps the most important lesson… Stone Soup is a story of shared purpose and collaboration.
-Some of the most effective relationships are a by-product of working together.
-Therapists too often approach networking like the hungry travelers did: Knocking on doors of physicians in hopes of developing referral relationships is unproductive and unlikely to generate business.
-Even if you have lunch with a physician, there’s no reason to keep seeing one another after the first encounter.
+Some of the most effective relationships are a byproduct of working together.
+Therapists too often approach networking like the hungry travelers did… Knocking on doors of physicians in hopes of developing referral relationships is unproductive and unlikely to generate business.
+Even if you have lunch with a physician, there’s no reason to keep seeing one another after that first encounter.
 There’s no reason for regular or frequent interactions.
 There’s no project that you are working on together to keep you connected.

 Openhill’s WithCommunity webzine provides you a systematic, yet flexible vehicle to collaborate with health professionals and community leaders while meeting a community need for outreach.